kkelchte/kkelchte.github.io/docs/2018-09-06_implementing_ensemble.md

 This is triggered with the `--single_loss_training` flag.
 It weights all the losses of the outputs from the non-experts to zero for each sample in the batch.

+This single loss training appeared to be a bad idea in the end.
+If an expert sees something during training that it predicts totally wrong it is not punished.
+This means that at test time probably the largest outputs corresponds to the most wrong experts, which is of cours not what we want.
+Besides the fact that having a separate softmax for each expert is not very convenient to implement.

+_Research Thought_

+The selection of activations in the output layer is also not so trivial.
+There are 4 popular options, I list my thought for each one of them:

+1. _No activation_ layer has the benefit that it does not pushes any hard prior to the network and allows it to learn anything.
+The disadvantage is that the one control-decision layer becomes linear which might be a strong restriction.
+The latter could be countered with an extra output layer.
+2. _Tanh_ layer is ideal for the regression case where each expert should pick a value between -1 and 1.
+This is a correct hard prior that will probably speed up the training.
+3. _Sigmoid_ layer squeezes the logits between 0 and 1 which makes comparison of different outputs from different experts easier while being non-linear.
+If an expert becomes very wrong by outputting a very large value, this will not be visible for the final decision layer.
+4. _ReLu_ layer is very popular within the network, it however only is non-linear on '0' so does not really make the control decision that 'non-linear'.
+It does enforce a hard prior that the outputs should be positive which makes sense in the discrete case.
+But besides that there is not much influence over 'no activation'.
+Thinking further on clipping at zero, this might not be a good idea in my setup.
+Actually each expert learn collision avoidance.
+This means that over the different possible controls, the expert should become good at knowing which control _not_ to take.
+Therefore extreme negative values are actually informative.
+Clipping them away might be a loss of crucial information.

+Conclusion, for the continuous control case I prefer the tanh layer.
+In the discrete case I will use _no activation_.

+In the discrete case it is unclear whether it makes sense to use a softmax cross-entropy loss over all experts.
+The softmax normally makes from logits, probabilities by squeezing them between 0 and 1.
+Each expert should in theory predict a probability for picking a certain control.
+However if an expert is uncertain for each direction it is preferred that this expert predicts a low probability for all control values.
+In that case you want each expert to output a large value solely when it is certain.
+Looking from this point of view, having a loss that enforces this quiteness over uncertain experts and only enforcing one expert to predict the correct value with a _softmax cross-entropy loss_ can be a good idea.
+Whether the output is normalized between 0 and 1 or 0 and number_of_factors does not matter as at test time the values are extracted in a discrete manner so the scaling is lost.

+As an alternative you could maybe make all non-expers perdict -1 while the correct expert predicts 0 or 1, or the other way around.
+Make all non-experts predict 0 as a neutral value, and the expert predict 1 or -1 as it is certain to go in that direction and certain to not-go in the other directions.
+Although I think this latter tweaking will not improve the results that much.

+_primal_test_results_

 ### Ensemble V1